klauritzenjr/klauritzenjr/README.md

 - 👋 Hi, I’m @karl lauritzen jr
 - 👀 I’m interested in basbeall
-- 🌱 I have bnever used Git before in my life.
+- 🌱 I have never used Git before in my life.
 - 💞️ I have been a developer since 1984
 - 📫 How to reach me ...karl@rhpga.com